-The firm, which is based in Ossett, West Yorkshire, reported a much stronger second half and said trading to date is in line with expectations.
+The company, which is based in Ossett, West Yorkshire, reported a much stronger second half and said trading to date is in line with expectations.

-The company said that its Conductive Inkjet Technology’s touch screen project continues on track.
+The group said its Conductive Inkjet Technology’s touch screen project continues on track.

-It said that it should be able to provide a fuller briefing on the project’s commercial launch in a trading statement in the first week of April.
+It added that it should be able to provide a fuller briefing on the project’s commercial launch in a trading statement in the first week of April.